marquee/static-sdk/README.md

 Included in the SDK is a local development server that automatically compiles changes, and an asset pipeline optimized for a [browserify](http://browserify.org/)- and Sass-based workflow that provides minification and hashing in production mode.
 There is also a set of common components using [React.js](http://facebook.github.io/react/) to generate markup as well as necessary client-side JS and structural styles.

 For compilation on content-change, Marquee runs a service that executes per-publication compilers whenever a publication’s content is released.
 This service also will run a compiler when it receives a git push, providing a way to centralize publication deployments.
 The Marquee content platform also has a search endpoint that can be used client-side to provide full text search and facilitate more dynamic effects.
+Additional custom or third party microservices and backends may be used to create a rich, progressively enhanced reader experience.

 ## Getting Started